rust-lang/rustlings/README.md

 Before installing Rustlings, you need to have _Rust installed_.
 Visit [www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install) for further instructions on installing Rust.
-This'll also install _Cargo_, Rust's package/project manager.
+This will also install _Cargo_, Rust's package/project manager.

 > 🐧 If you're on Linux, make sure you've installed `gcc` (for a linker).
 >